There are now 2 possible online modes for units:

 - Students are able to (1) demonstrate integration of knowledge in the delivery of patient centred care through interactive sessions, role-play and case studies; (2) understand and discuss ethical principles and demonstrate basic ethical reasoning; (3) communicate effectively to deliver appropriate patient health care; (4) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (5) apply knowledge of some major disease states to clinical decision-making in adults and paediatrics.; (6) develop medication management plans for major disease states that includes anticipated therapeutic goals as well as any clinical testing requirements for monitoring drug effectiveness and potential toxicity; and (7) demonstrate clinical reasoning and problem-solving skills.

-- Typically this unit is assessed in the following ways: (1) written examination; (2) oral assessment; and (3) ongoing assessments; and (4) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) written examination; (2) oral assessment; and (3) ongoing assessments; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)